WeblateOrg/weblate/docs/contributing.rst

    ./rundev.sh

 It will create development Docker image and start it.
+Weblate is running on
+<http://127.0.0.1:8080/> and you can login with ``admin`` user and ``admin``
+password.

 The :file:`Dockerfile` and :file:`docker-compose.yml` for this are located in :file:`dev-docker` directory.

 The script also accepts some parameters, to execute tests run it with ``test`` parameter and then specify any :djadmin:`django:test` parameters, for example: